gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 This directory contains terraform code to create a minimum Red Hat OpenShift cluster in a VPC.
 Note that in order for the OpenShift Web console and the OperatorHub to be operational, the VPC will be configured with a public gateway to allow outbound Internet traffic from the worker nodes.

-The internal registry for Red Hat OpenShift managed on IBM Cloud uses object storage for persistence.
-This code will also create a Cloud Object Storage instance in the resource group used for the OpenShift Cluster.

 - [Infrastructure as Code: Managing Container Registry (ICR) & Kubernetes Services (IKS) Resources](#infrastructure-as-code-managing-container-registry-icr--kubernetes-services-iks-resources)
   - [General Requirements](#general-requirements)
   - [Project Requirements](#project-requirements)